DelanoBrouwer/AgentSmithResearch/README.md

 It is recommended to read the results document before consulting this repository.

-Versions:
+Versions / Branches:
+* Main - Contains the concept implementation which was mentioned in the results document.
-1 - Single-threaded Game of Life.
+* 1 - Single-threaded Game of Life.
-2 - Game of Life using the Moleculer Microservices Framework.
+* 2 - Game of Life using the Moleculer Microservices Framework.
-3 - Version 2 but with slight adjustments so that we can check the execution times.
+* 3 - Version 2 but with slight adjustments so that we can check the execution times.
-4 - Version 1 but with slight adjustments so that we can check the execution times.
+* 4 - Version 1 but with slight adjustments so that we can check the execution times.